fish-shell/fish-shell/doc_src/cmds/jobs.rst

 On systems that supports this feature, jobs will print the CPU usage of each job since the last command was executed.
 The CPU usage is expressed as a percentage of full CPU activity.
 Note that on multiprocessor systems, the total activity may be more than 100\%.

+If the output of ``jobs`` is redirected or if it is part of a command substitution, the column header that is usually printed is omitted, making it easier to parse.

 The exit status of ``jobs`` is ``0`` if there are running background jobs and ``1`` otherwise.

 no output.